- Signs and Symptoms

 Cover all bases by sticking to a healthy weight-loss or weight-maintenance diet with well-balanced, not excessive, vitamin and mineral supplements.
 Don't overdo even with "natural" nutrients.
 For example, vitamin E, a naturally occurring antioxidant found in grains, nuts and oils, probably does not help prevent development or worsening of knee osteoarthritis and does not appear to be much of a pain reliever, as previously thought.
 At the same time, too much of it could increase your risk of bleeding if you are taking anti-bleeding medications.
 Ask your health professional about the best diet and nutritional supplement regimen for you.

 If you're fed up with feeling tired, you're not alone.
-Arthritis tends to sap your energy In those with arthritis, fatigue is more often due to rheumatoid arthritis than osteoarthritis, so if you have prominent fatigue with your arthritis, see an arthritis specialist to make sure you don't have rheumatoid arthritis.
+Arthritis tends to sap your energy.
+Fatigue is more often due to rheumatoid arthritis than osteoarthritis, so if you have prominent fatigue with your arthritis, see an arthritis specialist to make sure you don't have rheumatoid arthritis.
 Get extra rest by taking breaks or naps during the day and allowing time for a full night's sleep.
 See your health care professional if you have trouble sleeping.
 Prioritize your activities and do the most important ones first, when you have the most energy.
 Pace yourself and don't overdo.
 Set a time limit on shopping, and watch for places you can stop to get off your feet, for example.

 Organizations and Support